blackboxnlp/2019/program.md

 - _Portable, layer-wise task performance monitoring for NLP models._	Tom Lippincott.
 - _GLUE: A Multi-Task Benchmark and Analysis Platform for Natural Language Understanding._	Alex Wang, Amanpreet Singh, Julian Michael, Felix Hill, Omer Levy and Samuel Bowman.
 - _Explicitly modeling case improves neural dependency parsing._	Clara Vania and Adam Lopez.
-- _Learning and Evaluating Sparse Interpretable Sentence Embeddings._	Valentin Trifonov, Octavian-Eugen Ganea and Anna Potapenko.
+- _Learning and Evaluating Sparse Interpretable Sentence Embeddings._	Valentin Trifonov, Octavian-Eugen Ganea, Anna Potapenko and Thomas Hofmann.
 - _Language Modeling Teaches You More than Translation Does: Lessons Learned Through Auxiliary Syntactic Task Analysis._	Kelly Zhang and Samuel Bowman.
 - _Do Language Models Understand Anything?
 On the Ability of LSTMs to Understand Negative Polarity Items._	Jaap Jumelet and Dieuwke Hupkes.
 - _Representation of Word Meaning in the Intermediate Projection Layer of a Neural Language Model._	Steven Derby, Paul Miller, Brian Murphy and Barry Devereux.